rakumasa/g47-todo-server/README.md

 ### Goal

-Create a server that allows you to add and retrieve todos using Postman.
+Create a server that allows you to add and retrieve one or all todos using Postman.

 ### Stretch